 Depending on what type of security we have set up, we will be asked to insert the password or it will log us in using your SSH key.
 Nice, you are inside your virtual machine!

-How to set up Ollama in the virtual machine
+How to set up Ollama in a virtual machine

-To set up Ollama in the virtual machine is quite similar to the
+Setting up Ollama in a virtual machine is quite similar to the

 steps we have followed to install it locally.
 Access the virtual machine